Frequently Asked Questions

 IMPORTANT NOTE: The Mining and Minerals Division, which focuses on mine land reclamation and collecting annual data on active mining operations, does not administer or have information on mineral rights ownership.

-COUNTY CLERK: Mineral rights are registered with the county clerk of the county in which the property is located.
+COUNTY TAX ASSESSOR: Mineral rights are registered with the county in which the property is located.
 The New Mexico Association of Counties provides a listing of county offices and courthouses.
-The county clerk (free) and/or a private abstract or title company (not free) in the county will have all the associated filed land records.
+The county tax assessor (free) and/or a private abstract or title company (not free) in the county will have all the associated filed land records.

 BUREAU OF LAND MANAGEMENT: The BLM New Mexico Field Office maintains information on mineral rights and has a public information room at 301 Dinosaur Trail, Santa Fe, NM 87508, (505) 954-2000, where that information can be researched.

 An Internet search for “who owns the mineral rights to my property” will provide links to information.